 Source: Worldometers.info – South Africa

+Our vaccination programme started at a glacial pace.
 As you know, many developed countries have been able to secure large quantities of the first available vaccines upfront.
-However – after a slow and poor start – vaccines have arrived in South Africa and it begins its vaccine programme this month.
+However – after a slow and poor start – South Africa has started on its Phase 2 vaccine programme to vaccinate the over 60s by the end of June.
+The Government is enlisted the assistance of the Private Medical Aid companies & Pharmacies to distribute the vaccines, and reports so far have been good.

-South Africa has now secured enough vaccines (53 million to date) to vaccinate approx 80% of people 25 years and older.
+South Africa has now secured enough vaccines (50 million to date) to vaccinate approx 80% of people 25 years and older.
+But the supply of these vaccines is staggered.
+Current estimates are that we should have herd immunity by the end of 2021.

-Yes, the vaccine manufacturers are doing further tests to identify possible changes to their vaccines to be able to cope with the SA Variant and other future variants.
-Just as happens with the Flu vaccine each year.
+Currently the two vaccines used in South Africa – the Johnson & Johnson Vaccine and the Pfizer vaccine have shown good efficacy against the Beta variant.
+And the vaccine manufacturers are doing further tests to identify possible changes to their vaccines to be able to cope with current and the inevitable future variants.
+Just as happens with the Flu vaccine each year…

 Note: Only 6% of South Africa’s population is over 65 years old which means that we have fewer people in the high risk categories.
 Plus 28% of our population is under 15 years old and 43% is under 25 years.